 While the basic restore functionality has been a core of Amazon S3 Glacier since the beginning, AWS has been steadily adding features over time.
 Let’s check out the features available since 2018.

 As of November 2018, AWS allows you to upgrade the speed of a Glacier restore whenever it takes too long.

 To do this, you make a new restore request on the same object.
 The new restore request must use a faster restore speed than the existing restore -- you cannot downgrade your restore speed.

 You may not change other details about your restore after it has been started, such as the number of days to retain your objects after they are restored.

 Receiving S3 Glacier Restore Notifications

-In November 2018, AWS added the ability to receive S3 event notifications when your restore has finished.
+In November 2018, AWS added the ability to receive S3 event notifications when the restore has finished.
 Rather than polling for the object to exist, you can receive a notification in an SQS queue, an SNS topic, or a Lambda function once your restore has completed.
-This functionality allows you to notify yourself when the restore has completed or even programmatically handle the event as needed without even notifying you.

-In this post, we covered the powerful S3 Glacier service provided by Amazon.
-S3 Glacier is a reliable, cost-effective way to store low-usage data for long periods of time.
+In this post, we covered the powerful Amazon S3 Glacier service.
+S3 Glacier is a reliable, cost-effective way to store low-usage data for long periods.
 We covered the storage options in S3 Glacier, how to add data to S3 Glacier, and how to restore data from S3 Glacier.